Track 1: Foundations Lesson 1 of 6

 Two myths to retire on the spot.

 Myth 1: Positive Pay is a check product.
-It was, in 1995.
-Today, the majority of business payment fraud moves through ACH.
-Modern PP covers both.
-The treasury team that pitches it as "check protection" loses 60% of the conversation right there.
+It was in 1995, but today the majority of business payment fraud moves through ACH.
+Modern PP covers both lanes.
+A treasury team that pitches it as just "check protection" loses about 60% of the conversation at the start.

-Myth 2: Positive Pay is for big banks.
-Wrong direction.
-Big banks have PP because it's table stakes.
-The opportunity in 2026 is community FIs using it as a competitive lever to win commercial deposits from the big banks.
-Smaller FIs that nail PP punch above their weight.
+Myth 2: Positive Pay is only for the largest FIs.
+It's the other way around.
+The largest national FIs have PP because it's table stakes; the opportunity in 2026 is community FIs using it as a competitive lever to win commercial deposits from those larger institutions.
+Community FIs that nail PP can punch above their weight.

 What's next.